 The power tree from the second game has also been modified: now, instead of evolving a power only once at the end of its life, there are more chances to evolve and more types of evolutions, and certain aspects of powers can now be upgraded directly.

 The game was released on March 6, 2012 in North America and on March 9, 2012 in Europe.
-After an highly polarizing fan reception over the controversial endings, BioWare released the Extended Cut on June 26, 2012, a free DLC pack that added some scenes to further explain each ending and resolve several unanswered questions.
+After an unprecedented fan outcry over the original endings, BioWare released the Extended Cut DLC on June 26, 2012, a free DLC pack that added some scenes to further explain each ending and resolve several unanswered questions.